bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 All list iterators are at least `ForwardIterator`.

 Double linked lists iterators can be `BidirectionalIterator`.
-That is trivial to achieve when the iterator points to a node, but might require trade-offs elsewhere to reverse from the end iterator (e.g. an end iterator that is just a `nullptr` pointer is not reversible rendering the whole iterator type `ForwardIterator`).
+Not all double linked lists expose a `BidirectionalIterator`.
+For example if the permanent end iterator is a just a `nullptr` pointer, it cannot implement the `operator--` leading to a `ForwardIterator` only.

+NOTE: there is a difference between the ability to traverse a sequence in the reverse orderer (back to front), which all double linked lists can have, and a `BidirectionalIterator` that requires the ability to change the direction of travel.

 # Allocators

 A variety of options can be made for how the nodes are allocated.
+Allocating nodes on the heap is usually the default option.

 # Intrusive vs. non-intrusive